 1. Identify an MSE faculty member willing to serve as your major professor. (see item 2)

-4. Complete an Application for an ISU Undergraduate Student Wishing to Pursue a Concurrent Graduate Degree form that also must include the following items – Full Resume/Curriculum Vitae, GRE General Test Scores*, three letters of recommendation, and personal statement of purpose and research interests.
-Concurrent Enrollment Request form must be submitted in order for application to be complete. (*recommended, but not required of current ISU undergraduate students)
+3. Complete an Application for an ISU Undergraduate Student Wishing to Pursue a Concurrent Graduate Degree form that also must include the following items – Full Resume/Curriculum Vitae, GRE General Test Scores*, three letters of recommendation, and personal statement of purpose and research interests.
+Concurrent Enrollment Request form must be submitted in order for application to be complete. (* required )

 All forms listed above (2-3) should be completed with the necessary signatures and then submitted to the MSE Graduate Coordinator in the main MSE office, 2240 Hoover Hall.

 No decision will be made on admission until all application material is complete and submitted.
 Concurrent students are under the same guidelines for review as all other students who apply through the graduate application process.

 Students in the Concurrent BS/MS program are eligible for research assistantships offered directly through MSE faculty members with research contracts (this would be the major professor that you have identified in your application).
 Assistantships are contingent upon the availability of funding and are not guaranteed for all concurrent BS/MS students.
 Students are eligible for a ¼-time assistantship upon entrance into the BS/MS program.
 Students who have accrued the minimum number of credits required for B.S. graduation are eligible for a ½-time assistantship.
 However, this change is not automatic – written documentation via the signed MSE Concurrent Enrollment Assistantship Increase Form is required.
 Once received and approved, appropriate action will be taken to apply the increase.
 In addition, all students on assistantship are eligible for resident graduate tuition.